GobySoft/dccl/src/doc/markdown/page03_codecs.md

 To encode, the numeric value is rounded to the desired precision, and then multiplied by the appropriate power of ten to make it an integer.
 Then it is increased or decreased so that zero (0) represents the minimum encodable value.
 At this point, it is simply an unsigned integer.
 To encode the optional field's "not set", an additional value (not an additional bit) is reserved.
 To allow "not set" to be the zero (0) encoded value, all other values are incremented by one.

 This default encoder assumes unset fields are rare.
-If you commonly have unset optional fields, you may want to implement a "presence bit" encoder that uses a separate bit to indicate if a field is set or not.
+If you commonly have unset optional fields, you may want to use the PresenceBitCodec which uses a separate bit to indicate if a field is set or not.
 These are two extremes of the more general purpose idea of an entropy encoder, such as the arithmetic encoder.
 In that case, "not set" is simply another symbol that has a probability mass relative to the actual values to capture the frequency with which fields are set or not set.

 For example:
 ```